mindthump/dotfiles/README.md

 ## Instructions

 ```
-Use "git stow" to install the files.
+Use "gnu stow" to install the files.
 In vim, use :PlugInstall to install the actual plugin code via vim-plug.
 ```